FyzHsn/Reproducible-research-project-2/README.md

 Reproducible-research-project-2
 ===============================

 This is assignment 2 from the course Reproducible Research on coursera.
+[URL for data analysis](http://rpubs.com/Faiyaz/191150)

 Introduction
 ------------